 Adaptogenic mushrooms tend to be different from the type of mushrooms you might see in a supermarket or grocer.
-They often have a very tough, woody texture which makes them unsuitable for cooking and eating, or they have a bitter flavor.
+They often have a very tough, woody texture which makes them unsuitable for cooking and eating, or they have a bitter flavour.

 Thousands of years ago, when these mushrooms were first used for their medicinal properties, they would have been consumed in a tea or tincture.
 However, the taste wasn't particularly pleasant.

 Like many of our recipes, our hot chocolate is meant to be played with.
-If you don’t like almond milk, sub in oat, or even coconut milk for a tropical flavor.
+If you don’t like almond milk, sub in oat, or even coconut milk for a tropical flavour.
 Want to avoid sugar?
 Maple syrup or honey would work well as sweeteners.

 The same goes for the spices.
-Here, we’ve taken inspiration from the early origins of chocolate; the Mayans, the first civilisation to consume chocolate, often combined it with chilli and other spices for a kick of flavor.
+Here, we’ve taken inspiration from the early origins of chocolate; the Mayans, the first civilisation to consume chocolate, often combined it with chilli and other spices for a kick of flavour.
 However, feel free to mix up your spices.
 A hot chocolate simply infused with a cinnamon stick is delightful.
-A vanilla pod lends a nostalgic flavor which takes us straight back to our grandma’s house.
+A vanilla pod lends a nostalgic flavour which takes us straight back to our grandma’s house.

 You might be surprised to see a little sea salt in our ingredients list, but trust us.
-It helps to bring out all the flavors of the ingredients and tempers the sweetness of the drink.
+It helps to bring out all the flavours of the ingredients and tempers the sweetness of the drink.